kuertee/x4-mod-ui-extensions/README.md

 ==============================
 [ol]
 [li] PROTECTED UI MODE:
-Mods that use UI Extensions will need the new Protected UI Mode setting in the Extensions menu disabled.[/li]
+Mods that use UI Extensions will need the Protected UI Mode setting in the Extensions menu disabled.[/li]

 [li] LOADING CUSTOM LUAS:
 ModSupportAPIs' Lua_Loader (and in extension its <raise_lua_event name="'Lua_Loader.Load'" param="'X'"/>) no longer function.[/li]